All-Hands-AI/OpenHands/README.md

 ## 🤝 How to Contribute

 OpenDevin is a community-driven project, and we welcome contributions from everyone.
 Whether you're a developer, a researcher, or simply enthusiastic about advancing the field of software engineering with AI, there are many ways to get involved:

-- **Code Contributions:** Help us develop the core functionalities, frontend interface, or sandboxing solutions.
+- **Code Contributions:** Help us develop new agents, core functionality, the frontend and other interfaces, or sandboxing solutions.
 - **Research and Evaluation:** Contribute to our understanding of LLMs in software engineering, participate in evaluating the models, or suggest improvements.
 - **Feedback and Testing:** Use the OpenDevin toolset, report bugs, suggest features, or provide feedback on usability.

-For details, please check [this document](./CONTRIBUTING.md).
+For details, please check [CONTRIBUTING.md](./CONTRIBUTING.md).

 <p align="right" style="font-size: 14px; color: #555; margin-top: 20px;">
     <a href="#readme-top" style="text-decoration: none; color: #007bff; font-weight: bold;">